arkCyber/AuroraExt/docs/connection-issue.md

 6. Make sure click on the `Save` button to save the changes.

-This will resolve the connection issue, and you will be able to use Ollama without any issues on Page Assist ❤
+This will resolve the connection issue, and you will be able to use Ollama without any issues on Aurora ❤

 7. If you are still facing issues, you can try the following steps: